PapaJacque16/CS-450-Capstone/README.md

-### Machine Learning Model with findings using COLAB, Python, and HTML/CSS.
+### Machine Learning Model with findings using a Jupyter Notebook through COLAB with Python Code, and HTML/CSS/JS.
 Steps to create this project:

 1. Determine the problem you are solving with the app - this will guide the type of machine learning algorithm you use